 All The North Face garments have cleaning instructions on a tag inside the garment.
 In most jackets, you will find the tag stitched in the seam at the waist.

 Washing your GORE-TEX® jacket will not hurt it.
 In fact, washing your jacket regularly will help maintain the DWR coating on the outside of the fabric, which causes water to bead up and shed off, rather than being absorbed.

 Periodic cleaning of down jackets is essential to maintaining maximum loft and ensuring the long life of the product.
 Though it is possible to wash your own down product, we recommend that you have your jacket or sleeping bag professionally cleaned by a service that specializes in cleaning down.
-If you do not have a cleaning service in your local area, you may send your product to the Warranty Department, and request that we send it to our cleaning service.

 GORE-TEX® garments are made of a nylon outer fabric that has been laminated to a GORE-TEX® membrane.
 This nylon outer fabric is treated at the mill with durable water repellency, called DWR.
 DWR is a substance like Tectron® or Scotchguard®, only it is much longer lasting.
 The GORE-TEX® membrane is what keeps raindrops out and allows body vapor to pass through.
 Once the DWR wears off, water will soak into the nylon layer of the jacket, but GORE-TEX® membrane will keep water from soaking all the way through to your skin.

 In order to revive the DWR, the product needs to be thoroughly cleaned according to the care label.
 When cleaning your GORE-TEX® jacket, be sure to attach all Velcro® closures and zip all zippers.
 Finally, the entire outside of the garment should be touched up with a warm iron on the steam setting.